-The recommendations coalesce around the theme of All Hands on Deck because of three realities in the new economy:
+The recommendations coalesce around the theme of "all hands on deck" because of three realities in the new economy:

-- " The growing demand for skilled workers requires that we strengthen the skills of all Minnesotans, especially those underrepresented in the workforce. - " Solving complex problems like skill shortages and unemployment requires collaboration and partnership. - " Engaging diverse stakeholders is the only way organizations like the GWDC can develop inclusive workforce strategies.
+- " The growing demand for skilled workers requires that we strengthen the skills of all Minnesotans, especially those underrepresented in the workforce. - " Skill shortages and unemployment are challenging problems that require a statewide and system-wide response; to succeed we must change the way we do business together. - " Engaging a diverse array of stakeholders is the best way for organizations like the GWDC to develop inclusive and effective workforce strategies.

-The Council stands ready to help you implement these recommendations for a competitive and prosperous Minnesota.
+The Governor's Workforce Development Council stands ready to help you implement these recommendations for a competitive and prosperous Minnesota.